 Calculating taxes on sales commissions is relatively simple: The draw and the commission are taxed together as ordinary income.
 For example, say you earned a $25,000 draw and an additional $50,000 in commission.
 Total compensation for the year is $75,000, and taxes must be paid at the appropriate income rate.

 Some earners may be surprised by their tax bill if they haven't planned for right tax rate all along.
 For example, if you receive a monthly draw of $2,000, your employer may withhold taxes at the tax rate appropriate for an annual income of $24,000.
 When you receive a bonus of $50,000 that raises your total income up to another bracket, don't be surprised to discover that you'll be paying Uncle Sam at a higher tax rate.

-For more on taxes and other financial obligations, see the links on the next page.
+For more on taxes and other financial obligations, see the links below.